6 Signs Your Asthma Is Getting Worse

 • Children and young adults can develop the condition, but it’s rare.

-If you’re an adult developing asthma for the first time, your doctor may check for this subtype of asthma.
+If you’re an adult developing asthma for the first time, you should be checked for this subtype of asthma.

 What Triggers Eosinophilic Asthma?